What is Powertex?

 A good place to start is with some simple fabric wrapping around an object.
 A bottle or jar from the recycling works well for this.
 Grab some cotton fabric, maybe an old cotton t-shirt and a few fabric or paper textures from your stash.
 Used with Powertex these can be wrapped, draped and sculpted around your base.
 The fabric will set where it dries.
 After a few hours it will be dry enough to paint or dry brush and after 3 weeks completely hardened.

-Experimenting with other products
+Experimenting with other Powertex products

 It’s true that Powertex can be used for a variety of projects and when combined with other Powertex products such as Stone Art, Colortricx pigments and Bister sprays the possibilities are even greater.
-It can also be used with your existing supplies and is great for upcycling just about anything; jars, bottles, flower pots, fabric, packaging, ceramics and more.
+It can also be used with your existing art supplies and is great for upcycling just about anything; jars, bottles, flower pots, fabric, packaging, ceramics and more.

-If you’d like to know more about how to use Powertex check out the Powertex blogs or head to the Powertex UK website to see more Powertex creations and get yourself a bottle of the good stuff!
+If you’d like to know more about how to use Powertex check out my blogs, the Powertex UK blogs or head to the Powertex UK website to see more Powertex creations and get yourself a bottle of the good stuff!
 There are Powertex tutors all over the UK if you’d like to join a workshop too, see the Tutor section of the website.